This article is purely to give advice on macerator toilets the Basement Sump and Pump Co are unable to service or repair macerators.

 The common rule regarding macerator pumps, is the machine, which will usually last up to 15 years, if handling a small amount of waste.
 With standard usage in a main bathroom in a domestic home, you can assume a macerator to last at least for about 10 years.

+If the macerator is in constant use, for example in a commercial property, you would calculate approximately 3 – 5 years.
 However there are actually specific macerators which are made specifically for commercial usage, though the cost for one will be considerably higher than a domestic macerator.

 Can a macerator also take other appliances?